-With Section 408 funding, the NYS Department of Transportation will complete its Carrier Certification Project in fall 2019.
-This project addresses issues related to the accuracy of the data on intrastate carriers for hire that transport property, household goods and passengers on New York's roadways.
-It improves the processing of data and the management of the CarCert information system.

-One of the new projects for FFY 2020, DMV Data and Record System Modernization, will also result in improvements to state's vehicle data systems, since one of its objectives is to integrate the DMV registration, inspection and insurances files into DMV's new singular data system.
+Completed in fall 2019, the NYS Department of Transportation's Carrier Certification Project addressed issues related to the accuracy of the data on intrastate carriers for hire that transport property, household goods and passengers on New York's roadways.
+It improves the processing of data and the management of the NYS DOT CarCert information system.
+One of the continuing projects for FFY 2021, DMV Data and Record System Modernization, will also result in improvements to state's vehicle data systems, since one of its objectives is to integrate the DMV registration, inspection and insurances files into DMV's new singular data system.